ms-choi/lendingclub13/README.md

 other software sources, talks or websites that you have used to develop your modeling approach and/or that informed your demo/site.

 A number of literature on mortgage and lending practices were helpful in calibrating the trajectory of our work.
-The work on  by Padhi (2017)
+The research work done by Padhi (2017) helped us formulate the relevant questions with respect to loan applications and racial discrimination (for example, is there a substantially higher proportion of loan rejection in the neighborhoods with higher black and hispanic resident population?
+Do black and hispanic residents have inherently lower credit ratings, or are lending practices guided by racially motivated schemes?").
+Another literature that helped us raised relevant questions is the work of Scheurmann and Matthews (2005) on building a Neural Network to manage arrears.
+The literature raises the question of the effect of varying level of train-to-test dataset proportions on the accuracy performance; specifically, the literature suggests that it is helpful to include higher proportion of samples in the training set (say, 67% to 33%) to enlarge the number of samples of defaulted borrowers (since the proportion of defaulted borrowers is generally smaller).

+**References**
 Padhi, Michael.
 "The Effects of Peer-to-Peer (P2P) Lending on Competition, Discrimination, and Financial Stability".
-Working Paper.
+2017.
+Working Paper, Robert H. Smith School of Business.

+Scheurmann, Esther, and Chris Matthews.
+"Neural network classifers in arrears management."
+International Conference on Artificial Neural Networks.
+Springer, Berlin, Heidelberg, 2005.

 # Modeling Approach:
 - What was your baseline model for comparison?
 What further models did you implement?
 Description of your implementations beyond the baseline